speight-wq/merkle-envelope-tools/README.md

 ## What This Tool Does NOT Do

 - **Does not sync the blockchain** — Uses pre-generated proofs, not live chain data
-- **Does not query multiple sources** — Envelope generation and header download use WhatsOnChain API only; no cross-validation against other nodes or APIs
 - **Does not discover longest chain** — Verifies headers form a valid PoW chain from checkpoint; does not compare chain tips across multiple sources to determine longest chain as described in Bitcoin Whitepaper §8
 - **Does not protect against compromised offline machines** — If attacker has code execution, keys are exposed
 - **Does not guarantee constant-time operations** — Browser-based JavaScript cannot ensure side-channel resistance